 When shopping for a security system, you’ll need to choose between a DVR or NVR recorder.
 Both perform the same function but differ in how and the type of cameras used.
 Understanding the difference between DVR and NVR is essential when evaluating security systems.
 In this article, our security experts will break down the differences and detail the pros and cons of each so that you can make an informed decision.

-Before we dive into the details of DVRs and NVRs, let’s go over the terminology and a basic overview of how each system functions.
+At the core, both NVR and DVRs are responsible for video recording.
 DVR stands for Digital Video Recorder, whereas NVR stands for Network Video Recorder.
-At the core, both NVR and DVRs are responsible for video recording.
-So, if both systems transmit the same type of data, what is the difference between DVR and NVR?
-The answer is essentially in how these systems process video recordings.
-At the most basic level, DVR systems process the video data at the recorder, whereas NVR systems encode and process the video data at the camera and then streamed it to the NVR recorder which is used for storage and remote viewing.
+The difference between NVR and DVR is how they process video data.
+DVR systems process the video data at the recorder, whereas NVR systems encode and process the video data at the camera, then stream it to the NVR recorder which is used for storage and remote viewing.
 As DVRs and NVRs handle the video data differently, they require different types of cameras.
+Most NVRs are used with IP cameras whereas DVRs are used with analog cameras.
 It’s important to note that a DVR based system is a wired security system, whereas NVR systems can be a wired or wireless system.

 Advances in analog high definition within the last five years have reduced the gap in resolution between the two systems.
 You’ll probably notice that DVR based security systems are priced lower than NVR systems.
 The lower price point is an attractive advantage of DVR systems, but what are the tradeoffs?
 To answer this, we need to break down each of the components of a DVR system.